SuyashSalvi/Hardcore-AI-Trainer/README.md

 ## Overview

 Welcome to the Hardcore AI Fitness Coach project!
 This application is a modern, full-stack web app designed to deliver AI-generated fitness workouts to your phone throughout the day.
-Built with Next.js, TypeScript, React, ChatGPT, Tailwind CSS, Prisma, and Upstash, this project leverages advanced technologies to create a personalized fitness coach experience.
+Built with Next.js, TypeScript, React, ChatGPT, Tailwind CSS, Prisma, and Supabase, this project leverages advanced technologies to create a personalized fitness coach experience.

 ## Features